rochester-rcl/resurrect3d/README.md

 Mesh conversion is integrated into the admin interface, but can also be accessed at the */converter* route.

 ![Mesh Conversion Interface](doc/images/admin-conversion-interface.png)
-Mesh -- the mesh input files (OBJ and MTL)
+Mesh -- the mesh input files (OBJ / VRML and MTL)

+Thumbnail (Optional) -- an image of the model to be displayed in an embedded view when generating an iframe via the *share* button.

+Skybox (Optional) -- an equirectangular map that can be used as a skybox within the viewer.
+If an image is uploaded, the user has the option to toggle between the skybox and the default background gradient.

 Maps -- where you can upload all of your PBR maps.
-[Click here](https://threejs.org/docs/#api/en/materials/MeshStandardMaterial) for the full details on supported maps
+[Click here](https://threejs.org/docs/#api/en/materials/MeshStandardMaterial) for the full details on supported maps.
+Note, you can upload multiple maps in each field by selecting multiple files from the file browser.

 ##### Mesh Converter Options